quabid/PythonForReference/README.md

 ## Python for Reference

-**I had started learning Python recently and so this project is for reference.**
+**I had recently began Python tutorial and so this project is for reference.**

 ---
 ### _Devlopment Tools_